linaro-marketing/jumbo-jekyll-theme/README.md

 ## Adding Posts

-In order to add a blog post to MlPlatform.org copy an existing post from the [_posts folder](https://github.com/96boards/website/tree/master/_posts).
-Posts are organised into by year/month so add to the correct folder based on the month you are posting it in and if the folder doesn't exist create one.
+In order to add a blog post to your site copy an existing post from the _posts folder if one exists otherwise create a new _posts folder.
+Posts are best organised by year/month so add to the correct folder based on the month you are posting it in and if the folder doesn't exist create one.

 #### Step 1 - Modify the post file name